IRB : Draft Protocol

 Questions To Ask

-- What are the IRB's expectations for the informed consent process, and how can I ensure it is comprehensive and clear for participants?
+• What are IRB expectations for the informed consent process, and how can clarity and comprehension be ensured for participants?

 Why involve IRBs now?